timwalsh300/open-world-vf/README.md

 - [x] put all best found hyperparameters into evaluation.py

-- [x] evaluation batch job for all done
+- [x] evaluation batch job for all

 3_open_world_baseline: 61-way classification task with the best representation(s) only.
 Modify and run the 0_raw_to_csv/unmonitored_raw_to_csv.sh script for best closed-world data representations.
 Create train/val/test splits with csv_to_pkl_open.py for both HTTPS and Tor.
 Modify and run search_open.sh to do hyperparameter searches with Ray Tune.
 Copy best found hyperparameters into train_open.py and run that to train and save the models.
 Output P-R curve figures and results for P, R, F1, FP, FPR on test sets 1k to 64k after choosing thresholds using the validation set with evaluation_open.py.